sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/how_to.md

 {: .warning }
 The JSON file has been deprecated starting in version v0.0.18 of the firmware due to performance reasons.
 Please see the `roms.csv` format instead.

 The `roms.json` file is a JSON file that contains the list of ROMs available on the server.
-The SidecarT board will use this file to display the list of ROMs in the `Configurator` application.
+The Multi-device board will use this file to display the list of ROMs in the `Configurator` application.
 The file must be located at any accessible path on the server.
 For example, if the server is running on `http://yourserver`, the file can be located at `http://yourserver/roms.json`.

 The format of the file is as follows: